 *There are cases where one client is under the age of 55 but their partner is over this age, and there are lenders who will consider holiday homes for the source of lending but these require further advice and information

-Having worked in the Equity Release market since 2001, Chris is aware of what an important decision taking releasing equity can be.
-As an ‘old fashioned’ adviser he prefers to undertake home visits, where there is the opportunity to openly discuss both the advantages and disadvantages of the variety of products available with prospective clients and their family members .
+Having been advising on equity release schemes since 2008, Equity Release Supermarket are aware of what an important decision taking releasing equity can be.
+With an old fashioned face-to-face approach our experienced advisers prefer to undertake home visits, where there is the opportunity to openly discuss both the advantages and disadvantages of the variety of products available with prospective clients and their family members .

-If you want to benefit from the experience Chris has to offer and understand how equity release works further, then please contact Chris Chance at Equity Release Supermarket, on 07917703539 for a free initial consultation.
+If you want to benefit from the experience Equity Release Supermarket advisers have to offer and understand how equity release works further, then please contact the team, on 0800 678 5159 for a free initial consultation.

 Alternatively please email email@example.com.

-To see what Chris’s clients have to say about him check his excellent testimonials on the Feefo link on the homepage (bottom right corner).
+To see what Equity Release Supermarket’s clients have to say about us check our 100% Feefo testimonials on the Feefo link on the homepage (bottom right corner).